lukascelinak/moodle-report_invoices/README.md

 # Invoices Report #

-Report Attendance Invoices is listing users active education duration on the platform.
+Invoices Report is listing attended users with their properties for xml export.

-You can select category of custom profile fields, these field will be shown in report.

-Report is using block dedication for duration on the platform calculations.
+You need to choose filter search first.

 ## Installing via uploaded ZIP file ##